emilamaj/filesnap/readme.md

 - Restore to the previous snapshot
 - Restore to the closest snapshot before/after a specified date
 - Optimized storage using diff-based snapshots
-- Optional light compression for snapshot data
+- Optional compression for snapshot data using a single archive file

 ## Installation